4.50.1 Campaign Development Process

 Stage 4: Campaign Execution

 1. The campaign owner determines how to execute the campaign based on the approved CDF.
-If filtering is involved, the campaign owner contacts CP&A to conduct return identification.
+If the campaign involves filtering, the campaign owner contacts CP&A to conduct return identification.
 CP&A assists with:

-• Workload identification using approved return selection filters
+• Identifying workload using approved return selection filters,

-2. If filtering is not involved, the campaign owner continues with the approved treatment stream.
+2. If the campaign does not involve filtering, the campaign owner continues with the approved treatment stream.

-4. The campaign owner periodically reports out progress made on the campaign to the CSC.
+4. The campaign owner periodically reports progress made on the campaign to the CSC.

-5. If a campaign needs to be modified, the campaign owner submits the recommended changes for CSC approval through CMS.
+5. If a campaign needs modifications, the campaign owner submits the recommended changes for CSC approval through CMS.
 Examples of changes are:

 • Deviations in the number of returns for workload selection